 We’ve all seen the devastation of wild-fires, drought and now floods, but is California’s ¢46 billion wine industry prepared for client change?
 Climate change poses a significant threat for all of agriculture, but it has particularly disruptive potential for the wine industry.
 T

-SwiftERM - AI Predictive personalisation software for ecommerce marketing
+SwiftERM - AI personalisation for ecommerce email marketing

 We’ve all seen the devastation of wild-fires, drought and now floods, but is California’s ¢46 billion wine industry prepared for client change?
 Climate change poses a significant threat for all of agriculture, but it has particularly disruptive potential for the wine industry.
 This is because wine quality is closely linked to weather and quality is linked to value.
 Even relatively subtle shifts in climate have the potential to disrupt the existing order in the wine market, particularly within the premium segment.
 California’s $46 billion wine industry is certainly threatened by climate change, but it has more potential to adapt because it is not as tradition-bound as the famous wine regions of Europe.
 The California industry is also likely to benefit from its long term focus on sustainability.